-Royal burial masks in many Mesoamerican cultures are made of fine jade, the most famous being that of the Maya King Pakal from Palenque in Southern Mexico.
+Elaborate royal burial masks in many Mesoamerican cultures are made of fine jade, one of the most famous being that of the Maya King Pakal from Palenque in Southern Mexico.
 The Maya even inserted jade into their teeth.
 With advanced dentistry techniques, certain individuals inlaid jade stones in their front teeth, which must have been a distinct honor.

 Despite centuries of European contact with the Chinese and their greatly-honored nephrite, jade (specifically jadeite) was first introduced to the Europeans through the Conquistadors in the 16th century.
-Cortés begrudgingly received the finest imperial jadeite beads the Aztecs had to offer, disappointed in any tribute that was not gold.
 For the Aztecs, jade was a sacred stone that guided their leaders and had healing properties.
+But Cortés begrudgingly received the finest imperial jadeite beads the Aztecs had to offer, disappointed in any tribute that was not gold.

 When the Spanish conquest destroyed most of the Maya and Aztec cultures, the artistry of the American jadeite masters was forgotten, along with the location of the great jadeite mines.
 It was only in 1987 when the source of the Mesoamerican jadeite was finally rediscovered in Guatemala.
 Thus began the reassertion of American jadeite that continues to grow today.